 Forecast: Breezy winds easing with more beautiful conditions through the weekend

+As trades weaken, leeward areas from Maui to Kauai will see afternoon clouds, though showers will be sparse.

-A significant long-period south swell will gradually subside over the next day or so, but a High Surf Advisory (HSA) for south facing shores remains in effect through tonight.
+A significant long-period south swell will gradually subside over the next day or so, but a high surf advisory for south-facing shores remains in effect through Thursday night.

 A couple of small swells from the north and northwest will arrive from Friday into next week.

-Weak trade winds near and upstream of the islands will deliver small short-period wind waves to east facing shores.
+Weak trade winds near and upstream of the islands will deliver small short-period wind waves to east-facing shores.

 Copyright 2022 Hawaii News Now.
 All rights reserved.